adnane-ka/shorter-lara/README.md

 * Check if a property has been changed before !
 * Get All Record but not null ones !
 * More convenient DD
+* Prevent Updating !
+* Retrieve Random Rows
+* Get only rows that have child rows !

 ##### Blade
 * loops varriables